tz-earl/optimizely-to-drupal-8/README.md

 Fixed: Clean up code to Drupal coding standards<br />

 Tested for Drupal 8.3.3 and PHP 7.1.
 No code changes needed.<br />
+Fixed: Issue 2913679: Error message for duplicate project code does not replace variables<br />